 Just to remember

-Everything is discretionary on the part of Verizon, so the above-mentioned fees aren't finite or necessarily consistent across the board, since each cancellation case is different.
+Everything is discretionary on the part of Verizon, so the above-mentioned fees aren't necessarily consistent across the board, since each cancellation case is different.
 Expect to pay early termination fees if you're in a two-year contract, but remember that other carriers may be willing to pay your dues for you.